Study Advanced Administration Concepts With This Higher Education Student Affairs Graduate Program

-Grand Canyon University’s Master of Arts in Higher Education Student Affairs degree program prepares professionals for a career in student affairs administration at higher education institutions.
-Coursework is designed to ensure that graduates of this program understand how student affairs administrators directly contribute to the social development, academic success and overall well-being of students.
+The Master of Arts in Higher Education Student Affairs degree program at Grand Canyon University (GCU) can prepare you to position yourself for a possible career in student affairs administration at higher education institutions.
+Coursework is designed to teach graduates how student affairs administrators directly contribute to the social development, academic success and overall well-being of students.

-Graduates from this MA degree program in higher education student affairs will possess:
+Graduates from this master’s in higher education student affairs degree program will be taught:

 - Foundational knowledge that encompasses student development theory